hash-noob/Ideathon-2k25/README.md

    - A nominal fee is required to confirm participation.

 6. **Prototype Requirement:**
-   - A **working model/prototype** aligned with your submitted abstract must be presented on the event day.
+   - A **working model/prototype/UI sample** aligned with your submitted abstract must be presented on the event day.

 7. **Team Changes:**
    - Teams must finalize members before submission.
 No changes allowed post-submission.